 Step 5: Project GEO Trajectory

-AI traffic is growing rapidly year-over-year across categories — a Previsible study of 1.96 million LLM-driven sessions found 527% growth comparing early 2025 to early 2024 (Previsible, 2025: previsible.io).
-Project forward 12 months assuming a conservative growth rate in your AI traffic share.
+AI traffic is growing rapidly year-over-year.
+A Previsible study of 1.96 million LLM-driven sessions found 527% growth comparing early 2025 to early 2024 (previsible.io).
+Project forward 12 months using a conservative growth rate in your AI traffic share.

 Real GEO ROI Data Points

-Case: Go Fish Digital A GEO case study documented 3x lead growth directly attributed to ChatGPT and AI referrals following a structured GEO program (per Go Fish Digital's case study: gofishdigital.com).
+Go Fish Digital (2025): 3x lead growth directly attributed to ChatGPT and AI referrals following a structured GEO program (gofishdigital.com).

-Case: The Rank Masters An 8,337% growth in ChatGPT referral traffic following GEO optimization, measured over a 6-month period (per The Rank Masters' case study: therankmasters.com).
+The Rank Masters (2025): 8,337% growth in ChatGPT referral traffic following GEO optimization, measured over 6 months (therankmasters.com).

-Case: Average across implementations Companies implementing structured GEO frameworks achieved average increases of 340% in AI platform visibility and 28% growth in qualified lead generation within the first quarter (based on Maximus Labs' analysis: maximuslabs.ai).
+Maximus Labs aggregate (2025): Companies implementing structured GEO frameworks achieved average increases of 340% in AI platform visibility and 28% growth in qualified lead generation within the first quarter (maximuslabs.ai).

 GEO vs. Traditional SEO: Per-Dollar ROI Comparison